synestize/synestizer/FAQ-Synestizer-introduction.md

 Users and artists are welcome to experiment with, and developers welcome to modify this thing.

 Now [Christoph Stähli](http://www.stahlnow.com) (programmer of Noisetracks and more) and [Dan MacKinlay](http://notes.livingthing.org/),  the mathemagician in the team, are contributing a great deal to the code the project with a lot of engagment for the first release.
-Support is also coming from the Fasos department of the UM Maastricht thanks to Prof. K. Bijsterveld.
+Support is also coming from the [Sonic Science Festival from the Fasos Department of the UM Maastricht](http://fasos-research.nl/sonicsciencefestival/event/163/?instance_id=98) thanks to Prof. K. Bijsterveld.

 Want to join us?